-Upham, a Federalist, was the representative for Massachusetts's 10th congressional district from 1807 to 1811.
+Upham was the representative for Massachusetts’s 10th congressional district and was a Federalist.
+He served from 1807 to 1811.

 From Oct 1807 to May 1810, Upham missed 108 of 424 roll call votes, which is 25.5%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in May 1810.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information